jprante/jprante.github.com/_posts/elasticsearch/2012-05-11-ISBN-search-with-Elasticsearch.md

 - with the ``multi_field`` property, you realized that you can even keep such values and put them into a separate index to avoid queries returning false hits.

+You can find an executable example here: https://gist.github.com/2662060

 Now, happy book searching with Elasticsearch!